 Leaving a legacy?

-Leaving a gift in your will to our charitable fund is a wonderful way for your generosity to last beyond your lifetime.
-This could either be a fixed amount or could be part of the residue of your estate.
+Leaving a gift in your Will to our charitable fund is a wonderful way for your generosity to last beyond your lifetime.
+This could either be in terms of a fixed amount or as part of the residue of your estate.

 Making a gift in memory

 At the time of a funeral, many people prefer to ask relatives and friends to make a donation to a charitable cause in lieu of flowers.